jtkovacs/jtkovacs.github.io/REFS/TOCS/project-management_TOC.md

     - Have a vested interest in the project's budget and schedule
     - Will be involved in marketing, selling, installing, or maintaining the system

-Per Rabinowitz (n.d.):
+Two typologies per Rabinowitz (n.d.):

 - **Primary** stakeholders use a system directly
 - **Secondary** stakeholders have only indirect contact
 - **Key** stakeholders have decision-making authority

-Rabinowitz also maps stakeholder groups on axes of interest and influence:

 <table>
 <tr><th></th><th>Low interest</th><th>High interest</th></tr>